 Update Regarding Facebook “Likes” And Comments Leading To Job Termination

-On September 4, 2014, my post titled “Employers Will Not ‘Like’ This!” discussed a case involving Triple Play Sports Bar and Grille (“Triple Play”).
+In a blog post on September 4, 2014, I discussed a case involving Triple Play Sports Bar and Grille (“Triple Play”).
 In this case, the NLRB determined that Facebook posts and “Likes” were protected activities and that employees were terminated from employment in violation of Section 7 of the National Labor Relations Act (“NLRA”).
 (For a more complete description of the case, please read my September 4, 2014 post).

 On October 21, 2015, the Second Circuit Court of Appeals confirmed that “Likes” and comments can be protected activity under the law.
 Triple Play argued that the comments lost any legal protection because they were available to be seen by the public, and because they contained offensive language/obscenities.
 The court disagreed here, and ruled that even if the comments were obscene, that alone does not deprive employees of protection under the NLRA.
 The court also confirmed that Triple Play’s Internet/Blogging Policy violated the NLRA as well.
 Follow this link for the complete analysis of Triple Play’s case against the NLRB.